-When the adult has done the work to identify what poisonous spiders reside in the area, and can identify them easily, then running across a yellow garden spider is a really exciting thing, since no venomous spiders exist that look anything like it.
+When the adult has done the work to identify what poisonous spiders reside in the area, and can identify them easily, then running across a yellow and black garden spider is a really exciting thing, since no venomous spiders exist that look anything like it.
 Then there’s no reason to be afraid!

 Spiders are hunting predators, and will keep your house free of any of the creepy-crawlies that breed quickly and take over the house.
-If you have spiders, then there are enough prey insects to keep them fed–all the more reason to keep spiders around.
+If you have spiders, then there are enough prey insects to keep them fed — all the more reason to keep spiders around!

 I have a rule that spiders can live in the house as long as they stay on the perimeter.
 If they seem to be crossing rooms and spaces that I traverse regularly, then I will get out our handy bug catcher-transporter, and put the spider outside; NO KILLING NECESSARY.

-Black-and-Yellow Garden Spider Webs
+Black and Yellow Garden Spider Webs

 These orb-weavers (orb meaning round) produce webs with wheels and spokes.
 The spokes are non-sticky and used for walking, while the round “wheels” are sticky and for catching prey.